unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix3.md

  192.168.1.13    00:0c:29:3d:0e:fd      1      60  VMware, Inc.
 ```

-Okay, now that we have the IP of 192.168.13 for the Kioptrix VM, let's go ahead and edit our __/etc/hosts___ files to make sure we don't encounter any errors in the future.
+Okay, now that we have the IP of 192.168.13 for the Kioptrix VM, let's go ahead and edit our __/etc/hosts__ files to make sure we don't encounter any errors in the future.

 ```console
 root@kali:~# gedit /etc/hosts
 ```

-Once we open up the hosts file, make sure it looks similar to below:
+Once we open up and edit the hosts file, make sure it looks similar to below:

 ```
 127.0.0.1	localhost